 After you set up conditional formatting rules, you might see a problem with new rules being created automatically.
 This can happen if you insert or delete rows in the data.

 Watch this video to see how the problem happens, and how to fix the duplicated condtional formatting rules.
-The written instructions are below the video.
+The written instructions are below the video, and the full transcript is at the end of this section.

 There is also a macro that removes the duplicate rules, if the data is in a named Excel table.